Religious NaturalismTaking Nature to Heart

-Naturalists (and atheists/seculars) are no more likely than believers to be criminals or cheats.
+Naturalists (along with self-described atheists and seculars) are no more likely than believers to be criminals or cheats.
 Many are kind and giving and live exemplary lives.
 So, it isn’t just possible, it’s common, for people to be “good without God”.

 Another perspective comes in recognizing that morality and values have a solid basis, separate from a presumed presence or role of God.

 Part of this appears to be genetic, as can be seen in mothers caring for their children, and also in kindness, sharing, and other behaviors that can contribute to the well-being of groups.
 These and other virtues are innate parts of human nature (and are also seen in a number of non-human species) and, from an evolutionary perspective, it can easily be seen that groups whose members help one another, cooperate, and have rules for managing conflict would have had an advantage over groups that did not, and that these traits would be passed on.

 Another part is social and learned, where a culture’s rules are taught to children, encouraged in schools, and enforced by peer pressure and law.

-The main values of naturalists are seen in the customs and laws of their communities.
+The main values of many are seen in the customs and laws of communities.
 Anthropologists have shown that central aspects of these are similar in cultures around the world.
 All cultures value kindness, love, respect for others, seeking wisdom, perseverance, justice, and forgiveness.
 All have rules against murder, lying, incest, and theft.
 The Golden Rule is present, with different wording, in all major religious traditions.

 Basis for values